There Will Always Be Questions.

 Huh?

-But today, AI has permeated the entire computing scene with information it gleans from maybe all of these same sources.
+First know that AI has permeated the entire computing scene with information it gleans from maybe all of the same sources above.
 In other words, AI can summarize it all much quicker than some guy named Connor drinking Cognac in Climax, Michigan.
 But it's clearly known that "AI hallucinates."
 AI models are trained on a dataset comprising biased or unrepresentative data and may hallucinate patterns or features that reflect these biases.
 In the early days of computer programing, programmers coined the phrase"Garbage in, Garbage out" (GIGO) which is a concept that means the quality of a system's output is determined by the quality of its input.
 If you provide poor, inaccurate, or flawed data (garbage), the resulting output will also be flawed or useless, regardless of how accurate the system or program is.
 Today, it's more than just a rhetorical programmer's proverb.
 It's true!
+Recent estimates put AI at only 85% accuracy.

 I Found it on the Internet!